dksasaki/py-model-framework/README.md

 # py-model-framework
-This framework creates the input data of the model.
+This framework creates the input data for a model.

+It requires:
+  netcdf model output (coarser\_grid\_output directory):
+    model coordinates indexes
+    model coordinates
+    temperature results
+    salinity results
+    eta results

+  model\_grid (input\_data directory):
+    model\_grid file (see ECOMSED manual):
+      model_grid requires all the points in the i,j domain

+It is possible (for eta and TS): to nest data from the netcdf model output into the model\_grid boundaries and initial\_conditions. to create homogenous boundaries.

+Time changing nesting will be implemented

-The required libraries are numpy, matplotlib, xray and basemap.
+The required libraries are numpy, matplotlib, xray, basemap, scipy.

-The horizontally homogenous, vertically stratified initial TS fields are ok.

-The horizontally homoegeous, vertically stratified initial TS boundaries are ok.

-Eta boundaries are ok.

-Nesting classes are being written.